Utah Trip Report

 We familiarized ourselves with the area and took in the view of the Watchman from the bridge over the Virgin River.
 This is kind of a classic spot for sunset (we had to miss it to get early the next day for the earliest shuttle to the Narrows hike).

 - Zion Narrows day hike, 9 miles total, 6+ hours

-During the summer, private cars can't enter the park, so you'll need to take the shuttle (which is pretty frequent, approx. every 10 min).
-We got up early to avoid the heat and crowd (and have enough time to finish the hike), but still met a pretty long line for the first shuttle (6am).
+Private cars can't enter the park during the summer, so you'll need to take the shuttle (which is pretty frequent, approximately every 10 min).
+We got up early to avoid the heat and crowd (and have enough time to finish the hike) but still met a pretty long line for the first shuttle (6 am).

 The Narrows is on the bucket list of hikers all over the world.
-We spent a wonderful day there and the hike totally lived up to its reputation.
+We spent a wonderful day there, and the hike lived up to its reputation.

 We didn't finish the Angels Landing (maybe next time) and turned around just before the chained section.
-It was still a fun and challenging hike with magnificent views along the way.
+It was still a fun and challenging hike with magnificent views.

 - Sunrise at Canyon Overlook trail, very quick 1 mile hike